naspc/oidc-provider-mock/docs/http.rst

       }
     }

-Claims and userinfo are merged into existing data from previous requests.
+Overrides any existing claims and userinfo for the subject.